LAST UPDATED – 10/19/22 – Mackinac Island Visitor Guide

 Recommended Tours and Excursions

 There are so many unique adventures waiting for you on Mackinac Island and I encourage you to try some out.
 Whether it be horseback riding, kayaking, a wildlife tour, or just a simple sightseeing tour, these tours can really add depth to your visit.
-In order to assist you in choosing the tours that are right for you, I have included links to some recommendations for you to review below.
+In order to assist you in choosing the tours that are right for you, I have included links to some recommendations for you to review in my Mackinac Island visitor guide below.

 |Historical & Heritage Tours|